bfisch02/comp20-bfischler/frogger/README.txt

 4) A fly shows up at random times, and the player earns 200 extra points when Frogger eats it

 Overall, I spend between 20 and 30 hours on this assignment.

+Note: I hope this isn't a problem, but all of my work was done in my gh-pages branch, so that's where my commits are located.